Waakye Explained

 History

-The dish, which originated from the Hausa settlers in the Zongo communities of Ghana, may be the origin of the rice and beans dishes commonly found in the Caribbean and South America, brought there through slave trade.[4]
+It is thought to have originated in northern Ghana among the Mole-Dagbon people.
+The dish is also common among Hausa settlers in the Zongo communities of southern Ghana.
+It may be the precursor of the rice and beans dishes commonly found in the Caribbean and South America, brought there through the slave trade.[4]

 Preparation